KSP-KOS/KOS/doc/source/addons/Trajectories.rst

     :type: :struct:`Boolean`
     :access: Get/Set

+    **Did Not Exist in Trajectories before 2.2.0!**

+    *If :attr:`TRAddons:ISVERTWOTWO` is false, using this suffix will cause a runtime error.*

     True if the Trajectories descent profile is set to 'prograde' mode.
     You can set this to have the same effect as clicking on prograde mode